Continuous majorization in quantum phase space: Continuous majorization

 which is nothing else but Shannon's differential entropy of the probability distribution $f$.
 Therefore, two level-equivalent distributions have the same Shannon entropy; they are comparable in their randomness content.

 For a given level-function $m_f$, one can build an infinite number of level-equivalent distributions whose level-functions are given by $m_f$.
 Among the set of distributions sharing the same level-function, the so-called \textit{decreasing rearrangement} plays a prominent role in majorization theory.
-It is defined as follows \cite{Marshall2011}. \begin{definition} The decreasing rearrangement $f^\downarrow$ of a function $f$ defined on a domain $\mathcal{A}$ is the unique function defined on the same domain $\mathcal{A}$ which is radial decreasing and level-equivalent to $f$. \end{definition} An $n$-dimensional distribution $f$ is radial if it can be written as a function that only depends on the norm of its argument, \textit{i.e.}, $f(\mathbf{r})=\fr(\Vert\mathbf{r}\Vert)$, where $\fr:\mathbb{R}_+ \rightarrow \mathcal{K}$ and $\mathcal{K}$ represents the image of $f$.
+It is defined as follows \cite{Marshall2011}. \begin{definition} The decreasing rearrangement $f^\downarrow$ of a function $f$ defined on a domain $\mathcal{A}$ is the unique function defined on the same domain $\mathcal{A}$ that is radial-decreasing and level-equivalent to $f$. \end{definition} An $n$-dimensional distribution $f$ is radial if it can be written as a function that only depends on the norm of its argument, \textit{i.e.}, $f(\mathbf{r})=\fr(\Vert\mathbf{r}\Vert)$, with $\fr:\mathbb{R}_+ \rightarrow \mathbb{R}_+$.
 Furthermore, the function $f$ is said to be radial decreasing if $\fr(r_1) \geq \fr(r_2)$ when $r_1 < r_2$.
 Note here that the term decreasing is used instead of non-increasing when referring to such rearrangements in the literature.
 The decreasing rearrangement $f^\downarrow$ of a distribution $f$ takes its maximum value at the origin and decreases monotonically as it gets farther from it.
 It is easy to understand that it only depends on the level-function $m_f$ of $f$.
 Moreover, $f^\downarrow$ is the same for any distribution that is level-equivalent to $f$, as it is unique.
-Examples of decreasing rearrangements are pictured in the lower part of Fig. \ref{fig:dec_rear}.
+Examples of decreasing rearrangements are pictured in the lower part of Fig.~\ref{fig:dec_rear}.

 We are now in position to define the majorization relation between two distributions. \begin{definition}[Continuous majorization \cite{Hardy1929,Joe1987}] Let $f$ and $g$ be two probability distributions defined on the same domain $\mathcal{A}$.
 The distribution $f$ majorizes the distribution $g$, written $f\succ g$, if and only if